Collaborative Divorce VS Divorce Mediation

-Collaborative divorce differs from divorce mediation in that both husband and wife are represented by their own collaborative attorneys, and other professionals such as coaches, a child specialist and a financial specialist are included depending on the complexity of the case.
+Collaborative divorce differs from divorce mediation in that both husband and wife are represented by their collaborative attorneys, and other professionals such as coaches, a child specialist and a financial specialist are included depending on the complexity of the case.
 Together, they form a team that is in support of the divorcing couple.
 Because the divorce becomes a team effort, the spouses (or partners) work privately with a group of people who are all personally invested in protecting the best interests of the family.
 The couple and the spouses (or partners) enter into a written agreement which is signed by the whole team, and the judge handling the case.
 The written agreement contains a "disqualification clause" which means that if for any reason the collaborative case does not finish the family law case, then the collaborative lawyers and other professionals on the team are disqualified from continuing to represent the parties.
-This provision protects the confidentiality and commitment of the team to complete the collaborative process, and against the misuse of the process by either spouse (or partner).
+This provision protects the confidentiality and commitment of the team to complete the collaborative process and against the misuse of the process by either spouse (or partner).
 For guidance on specific divorce requirements in Anaheim and throughout Orange County, I will walk you through each step so you can rest assured everything is handled properly.

 Collaborative divorce can have many benefits for the family, such as:

 Allowing your family to restructure during a transition rather than dissolve

 Addressing your personal family needs privately rather than in a court setting